'Messenger of meth' crashes minivan on South Carolina National Guard property after traffic jam rage, cops say

 The Springdale Police Department chronicled the alleged April 19 escapades of Marion Samuel Corba, 31, on its Facebook page -- including how they learned his distinctive nickname.

-CORRECTIONS OFFICERS CHARGED WITHBRIBERY, RACKETEERING
+CORRECTIONS OFFICERS CHARGED WITH BRIBERY, RACKETEERING

 Police said Corba's spree started when the “man with a message” struck two vehicles with his minivan after apparently growing impatient with a traffic jam.
 The crash left Corba’s vehicle without one of it's tires -- but he kept driving until he ended up in front of the South Carolina National Guard Armory, where Corba took out a sign and struck a parked car, officials said.

 Then, Corba, with nowhere else to go, attempted to flee on foot and break into the armory, authorities said.
-But military police officers rushed in and detained Corbauntil the Springdale Police Department arrived.
+But military police officers rushed in and detained Corba until the Springdale Police Department arrived.
 Corba, however, put up a struggle with cops, trying to wrestle the officers after they found a dagger in his pocket, police said.

 CORONER: INMATES IN SOUTH CAROLINAPRISON RIOT BLED TO DEATH